AndrewMagerman/dotfiles/notes/dotfiles_notes.md

 I tried LazyVIM and it is is really 'everything-out-of-the-box' but I found it slow, with a lot of distracting animations.
 I think I will revert back to 'Kickstarter plus' and in fact rebase my neovim.

 I have also decided to start learning lua, because anything else is just clueless copy-and-paste from Stackoverflow.
 Another insight: the 'middle bit' of the init.lua file, where the plugins are configured, are just the arrays that lazy.nvim is expecting.

+Aaah, another insight, neovim 0.11 has some pretty good LSP integration, alleviating the need of a separate plugin.
+I just learned as well that Mason is a plugin that does the installatoin of the LSPs for you.

 # update 4 October 2025